 Few medical errors are as vivid and terrifying as those that involve patients who have undergone surgery on the wrong body part, undergone the incorrect procedure, or had a procedure intended for another patient.
-These "wrong-site, wrong-procedure, wrongpatient errors" (WSPEs) are rightly termed never events; errors that should never occur and indicate serious underlying safety problems.
+These "wrong-site, wrong-procedure, wrong-patient errors" (WSPEs) are rightly termed never events; errors that should never occur and indicate serious underlying safety problems.

-Wrong-site surgery may involve operating on the wrong side, as in the case of a patient who had the right side of his intestines removed when the cancerous lesion was on the left, or the incorrect body site.
-One example of surgery on the incorrect site is operating on the wrong level of the spine, a surprisingly common issue for neurosurgeons.
-A classic case of wrong-patient surgery involved a patient who underwent a cardiac procedure intended for another patient with a similar last name.
+Wrong-site surgery may involve operating on the wrong side, as in the case of a patient who had the left side of his intestines removed when the tumor was present on the right, or the incorrect body site.

+One example of surgery on the incorrect site is operating on the wrong area or level of the spine, by neurosurgeons.

+Wrong-patient surgery involve a patient who had a cardio-pulmonary procedure that was intended for another patient with a similar last name.